-After the first two steps, one has what they need to go about implementing zero trust.
+After following the first two steps, one has what they need to go about implementing zero trust.

-A core feature of any zero-trust framework (building on the first two steps) is micro-segmentation.
-While the old network security might have identified IP addresses for initial access to trek the network, micro-segmentation uses software-defined barriers that require proper verification of the device, location, and user.
+Micro-segmentation is a core feature of any zero-trust framework (building on the first two steps).
+While the old network security might have identified IP addresses for initial access to the network, micro-segmentation uses software-defined barriers that require proper verification of the device, location, and user identity.

 4) Designing Access Policies